vobrechkov/SemanticHub/README.md

 ## Architecture Notes

 - Uses .NET Aspire for service orchestration, provisioning, and health checks.
-- Azure AI Search hosts the knowledge index (semantic + vector search).
+- Azure AI Search hosts the knowledge index (semantic + vector search) in cloud environments, while OpenSearch/Elasticsearch can back the index locally.
 - Azure OpenAI supplies chat and embedding deployments used by both the agent and ingestion pipeline.
 - Redis (optional) provides output caching for the Blazor UI.
 - The Web project uses Blazor Server; the WebApp uses Next.js.